So why month-to-month hosting plans?

 - 60 day money back guarantee on all monthly hosting plans

 During the checkout process on this page, the “monthly” payment option should be checked by default after clicking the “Get Started” on the homepage:

 Like with all of our monthly billed hosting plans here today, WP Engine also offers a sizable discount if you consider switching to their annual pre-paid plan, giving you a whopping 3 months worth of hosting free during your first year.

-Which monthly billed web hosting platform will you choose?
+Which month-to-month web hosting plans will you choose?

-My #1 recommendation is to go with Dreamhost.
+My #1 recommendation is to choose Dreamhost for your monthly hosting.

-Not only is their monthly cost the lowest true month-to-month payment plan option for hosting your blog today, they’re actually a great company too.
+Not only is their monthly price the lowest true month-to-month payment plan option (for a fully featured service) to get your blog hosting today—they’re actually a great company too.

-I’ve gotten the opportunity to personally meet several members of the Dreamhost team, and I can say with confidence they’re genuinely in the hosting business to help people like you get more out of your website (and online goals).
+I’ve gotten the opportunity to personally meet several members of the Dreamhost team, and I can say with confidence they’re genuinely in the hosting business to help people like you get more out of your website.

-Their signup process is transparent, straightforward and free of slimy upsells (unlike some of the other monthly billed web hosting companies).
+Their signup process is transparent, straightforward and free of confusing up-sells (unlike some of the other monthly billed web hosting companies out there).

-But they’re not the only monthly billed blog hosting company out there, so do your research and see which one best fits your own unique needs 🙂
+That being said though, they’re not the only monthly billed hosting company out there… so take the time to do your research and see which one best fits your own unique needs 🙂